Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'List all scouts for the authenticated user' with a specific verb and resource.
-It distinguishes itself from the sibling tool 'get_scout_detail' by noting it returns only basic metadata.
+The description clearly states 'List all scouts for the authenticated user,' specifying the verb and resource.
+It also distinguishes itself from the sibling 'get_scout_detail' by noting it returns basic metadata, aiding differentiation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.